 For all those who have seen hippopotamus in the wild, the hippopotamus are just very huge animals. as clumsy and as fat as they look, these beautiful creatures and especially the Nile hippopotamus can grow up to 15 feet long.
 That's as long as any small car in the world and as far as the hippo's weight is concerned, its a hippo fact that the males are heavier than females, weighing up to 8,000 pounds.
 Nile hippos stand from four and a half to five and a half feet tall and guess what, these top ten world's most dangerous hippopotamus weigh about 4000 kgs.

-with cattle egret perched on its head, Lower
+Zambia, with a cattle egret perched gracefully on its head,

 Great and amazing hippopotamus pictures around Africa and many of the worlds zoo which keep hippopotamus have managed to bring to light some of the most amazing hippo pictures and some very interesting hippo documentaries. whether its the amazing Red-billed oxpecker (Buphagus erythrorhynchus):